19hours/sg-statutes/Acts/Pharmacists Registration Act.md

 (7) This Act shall not affect —

-(a) any disciplinary proceeding, inquiry or investigation commenced or pending under the repealed Act before the appointed day, and every such proceeding may be continued and everything in relation thereto may be done in all respects after that day as if this Act had not been enacted;
+(a) any disciplinary proceeding, inquiry or investigation commenced or pending under the repealed Act before 1st September 2008, and every such proceeding may be continued and everything in relation thereto may be done in all respects after that date as if this Act had not been enacted;

-(b) the continued operation or force of any finding or order following every such proceeding made under the repealed Act before the appointed day; and
+(b) the continued operation or force of any finding or order following every such proceeding made under the repealed Act before 1st September 2008; and

-(c) any right of appeal accrued before the appointed day in respect of any such finding or order, and where the appeal has been made under the repealed Act but has not been dealt with or disposed of immediately before that day, the appeal may be dealt with as if this Act had not been enacted.
+(c) any right of appeal accrued before 1st September 2008 in respect of any such finding or order, and where the appeal has been made under the repealed Act but has not been dealt with or disposed of immediately before that date, the appeal may be dealt with as if this Act had not been enacted.

 (8) Any written law or document referring to the repealed Act shall, as far as may be necessary for preserving its effect, be construed as referring or as including a reference to this Act.

 (9) Any reference in any written law or document to the Pharmacy Board shall be read as a reference to the Singapore Pharmacy Council.

-(10) Any subsidiary legislation made under the repealed Act and in force immediately before the appointed day shall, so far as it is not inconsistent with the provisions of this Act, continue in force as if made under this Act until it is revoked or repealed.
+(10) Any subsidiary legislation made under the repealed Act and in force immediately before 1st September 2008 shall, so far as it is not inconsistent with the provisions of this Act, continue in force as if made under this Act until it is revoked or repealed.

-(11) For a period of 2 years after the appointed day, the Minister may, by regulations, prescribe such other transitional, incidental and consequential matters arising from the repeal of the repealed Act, as he may consider necessary or expedient.
+(11) For a period of 2 years after 1st September 2008, the Minister may, by regulations, prescribe such other transitional, incidental and consequential matters arising from the repeal of the repealed Act, as he may consider necessary or expedient.

-(12) In this section —

-“appointed day” means the date of commencement of this Act;

-“Pharmacy Board” means the Pharmacy Board established under section 3 of the repealed Act.
+(12) In this section “Pharmacy Board” means the Pharmacy Board established under section 3 of the repealed Act.

+[77

-FIRST SCHEDULE
+## THE SCHEDULE

 Sections 2 and 73

-Acts or activities constituting “the practice of pharmacy”
+Acts or activities constituting

+“The practice of pharmacy”

 Applying the knowledge and science of pharmacy in —